miriam-vojcekova/english-for-designers/08-summary-details/thesis-summary-details.md

 [View PDF presentation](final_presentation.pdf)

-# Corporate Identity Design of startup
+# Corporate Identity Design of a Startup

 My bachelor's thesis deals with the creation of the corporate identity of a startup company that provides delivery of grocery, medicine, drugstore, flowers and night delivery of alcohol.